Keep your project on track with this Executive Status Report Template.

 Who should write an Executive Status Report?

-A project manager or team lead should write an executive status report.
+A project manager or team should write an executive status report.
 They are best positioned to summarize the project’s status, highlight problems, and make recommendations.

 Before you write your first project status report